Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 index.html
 ADD IMAGES OF LIGHTHOUSE PERFORMANCE REPORT
 With an overall performance of 97%, this is good, but there is room for some slight improvement in the Accessibility section becasue it scored scored 89%, which is a little lower than I would like.
 This is because of the lack of alt tags for the images.
 I added the images via a for loop and through cloudinary, and so will review how to add an alt attribute when images are being rendered like this.
 I did try, but it creatd a surver error.
 This is something to review in a future version.
+The file was scoring low on its SEO scoring.
+One of the reasons is becasue my meta tag title of keywords wasn't being recognised, so after following [this](https://web.dev/meta-description/?utm_source=lighthouse&utm_medium=devtools) that lighhouse provided, it showed me that using 'description' would improve the score, which it did (by 9%).

 ### **Additional Testing**
 * The site has been used by friends and family to try and find any errors.
 There are no known errors in this version that have been found that haven't been fixed during the development process.
 * Throughout the process the developer has navigated through the site on a continual basis and no issues are currently noted.
 They have been fixed as the development has progressed and the majority of these I have documented in the bugs section of this file.
 * Google Chrome Developer tools has been used throughout to identify styling issues that impact upon display and UX.
 Dveloper tools was used to find the errors and amend.
-* All links were tested multiple times during the development process and after deployment
+* All links were tested multiple times during the development process and after deployment.

 ### **Compatability Testing**
 * The site has been tested on all mainstream browsers, Chrome, Firefox, Safari and Edge and no issues seem to be present.
 * The site has been tested on multiple screen sizes, not only in developer tools but also on physical handsets, includeing the iPhone 10, XR, 12SE and the GalaxyS22 and A52S.
 No problems were noted, and this is largely down to Bootstrap making the process a lot less painful.
+* I used responsive facility in Chrome Developer tools to test on various screen sizes.
+This allows you to check on a multitude of screens ffrom ipdas and iphones of various sizes, to Samsungs and Surface tablets.

 ## **Languages & Technology Used**